-General Remarks Internally, fittings and fixtures and services are assumed to function satisfactorily.
-Woodworm may require treatment.
-Externally, the visible building fabric appears to be in an order consistent with age and type.
-On going maintenance must be anticipated.
 Evidence of previous movement was noted in the property, but within the limitations of our inspection, we found no evidence to suggest that the movement appears serious or that there were obvious signs of recent movement having occurred.
 It is our opinion that this evidence would not have an adverse effect on future saleability.

-Alterations have taken place internally to provide the present layout/accommodation.
-Liability for common repairs is assumed to be shared equitably between the various occupiers of the building.
-Essential Repairs Loserman Repairs None required for mortgage purposes.
+Essential Repairs

+None required for mortgage purposes.

+Estimated cost of essential repairs £ Retention recommended?
+Yes ☐ No Amount £

 Comment on Mortgageability

-Subject to individual lende lending purposes. rs requirements and criteria the property is considered suitable security for mortgage
+The property is considered d to form suitable security for lending purposes, subject to individual lende ers criteria.

 Valuations

 Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

 Buy To Let Cases

-What is the reasonable rand month Short Assured Tenar £
+month Short Assured Tenai £

-Is the property in an area where there is a steady demand for rented accommodation of this type?
+Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Surveyor's name Security Print Code [514488 = 7349] Electronically signed by:-
+Signed Security Print Code [375313 = 5914] Electronically signed by:-

-Professional qualifications Andrew H Milne MRCIS
+Surveyor's name Professional qualifications Andrew H Milne MRICS

 Company name DM Hall LLP

 Address 17 Corstorphine Road, Edinburgh, EH12 6DD

 Telephone 0131 624 6600

 Fax 0131 624 6609

-Report date 1st March 2019
+Report date 10th August 2023